collinalexbell/HackMatrix/game-design.md

-# HackMatrix
+# Holon: a multiverse client

 ## Purpose
-Immerse hackers in their projects
+Immerse people in their project environments

 ### What are the problems with current methods of immersion?